T4n-Labs/Let-X/vdocs/EN/dev.md

 ## Project Architecture

-Let is built on the philosophy of **separation of concerns** — each layer has clear, independent responsibilities:
+Let-X is built on the philosophy of **separation of concerns** — each layer has clear, independent responsibilities:

 ```
 ┌─────────────────────────────────────────┐